Model Programs Guide

 Introduced originally as a print publication, the MPG was among the first comprehensive resources to identify evidence-based programs in delinquency prevention.
 In fact, the original focus was on problems of delinquency, violence, and alcohol and other drug abuse.
-DSG subsequently turned the MPG into the online database it is now.
+DSG subsequently turned the MPG into its current version as an online database.

 In 2005 and again in 2007 and 2009, the scope of the MPG expanded to include programs that target other factors, such as academic failure, poor interpersonal skills, tobacco use, sexual activity/exploitation, trauma exposure, family dysfunction, social and community disorganization, disproportionate minority contact, and deinstitutionalization of status offenders.

 In 2009, the U.S. Government Accountability Office named the MPG one of the seven best government-funded evidence-based repositories.